TABLE OF CONTENTS

 There are systems in place to combat against cannabis prohibition.
 These include the Cole Memorandum initiated under President Obama and the former Attorney General.
 The Cole Memorandum is what allowed states to make their own cannabis laws.
 However, advocates are concerned that the current administration might want to amend the memorandum and turn things in the other direction.
 Many are hoping that cannabis prohibition will not take place.

 Are you a cannabis advocate?
 Do you enjoy learning about marijuana?
 Does getting into this booming industry interest you?
-One of the best ways to get your foot in the door is to take a Master Grower Certification online.
+One of the best ways to get your foot in the door is to take enroll in a cannabis training program.